-5 The Strategic Economic Dialogue also has the long-term potential to foster a more constructive relationship between the two countries that will inevitably lead the world economy over the coming years and perhaps decades.
+&lt;sup>6 The short-term success of the new Strategic Economic Dialogue will be judged largely by whether it achieves effective resolution of this problem.
+The SED also has the long-term potential to foster a more constructive relationship between the two countries that will inevitably lead the world economy over the coming years and perhaps decades.
 It thus begins to implement the "G-2" concept proposed in my "A New Foreign Economic Policy for the United States" in C. Fred Bergsten and the Institute for International Economics, The United States and the World Economy: Foreign Economic Policy for the Next Decade, Washington: Institute for International Economics, 2005, pp. 53-4.

-6 See William R. Cline, The United States as a Debtor Nation, Washington: Institute for International Economics, 2005, especially Table 6.2 on page 242.
+&lt;sup>7 See William R. Cline, The United States as a Debtor Nation, Washington: Institute for International Economics, 2005, especially Table 6.2 on page 242.

-7 I have studiously refrained from mentioning the very large Chinese bilateral trade surplus with the United States, which should not be a primary focus of policy because of the multilateral nature of international trade and payments.
+&lt;sup>8 I have studiously refrained from mentioning the very large Chinese bilateral trade surplus with the United States, which should not be a primary focus of policy because of the multilateral nature of international trade and payments.
 At present, however, the bilateral imbalance is a fairly accurate reflection of the global imbalances and is thus more relevant than usual.

-8 See Morris Goldstein and Nicholas Lardy, A New Way to Deal with the Renminbi, Financial Times, January 20, 2006.
+&lt;sup>9 See Morris Goldstein and Nicholas Lardy, A New Way to Deal with the Renminbi, Financial Times, January 20, 2006.